dperezrada/keywords2vec/nlp/keywords2vec/README.md

  * Vitamin A
  * Web of Science

+As pointed out by [@peteskomoroch](https://twitter.com/peteskomoroch/status/1094036075247325184) there is other library [AutoPhrase](https://github.com/shangjingbo1226/AutoPhrase) that seem to deal with this (haven't try it yet)

 ## Vocab size

 One of the main benefit of this method, is the size of the vocabulary.